jagprog5/dev-guide/README.md

 repeating logic, put it in [one](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself) place.
-However, this can cause problems; there must be the absolute guarantee that the logic will be applied to _all_ sources, including all reasonably hypothetical ones.
+However, this can cause problems; there must be the absolute guarantee that the logic will be applied to _all_ sources, including all reasonable hypothetical ones.

 If it only applies to some of the sources, then those sources should explicitly opt in to that logic on their end!
 Otherwise, there will be logical scope creep